StefanLiebenberg/soy-closure-optimizations/README.md

 # soy-closure-optimizations
-A compiler custom pass to remove extra soy delegate templates from the compiled javascript artifact.
+A compiler custom pass to remove extra/unused soy delegate templates from the compiled javascript artifact.

 ## Usage